iay/md-validator-ukf/README.md

 64-bit Intel) or `linux/arm64` (Linux 64-bit ARM) platforms.

 There are many ways in which you might choose to deploy this container.
-In my own deployment, I use the `docker-create-service` and `docker-remove-service` scripts.
-These deploy the container as a Docker Swarm service behind a [Traefik][] reverse proxy, so they won't apply directly to your situation but might serve as a starting point.
+In my own deployment, I use `docker stack deploy` and the `docker-compose-yml` file to deploy the container as a Docker Swarm service behind a [Traefik][] reverse proxy.
+This won't apply directly to your situation but might serve as a starting point.

 ### Container development